 - passing small amounts of urine

-- pain in the back or pelvic area
+- pain in your back or pelvic area

 If you have a UTI in your kidneys, you might have: